sudoblanc/Cisco-Switch-Automation/README.md

 # Version-History
 Version 1: Has basic script with assumption that a switch is in a certain mode.
 Will include:
+Future advancements:
-Auto IOS detection and perform script according to detected IOS in the system.
+- Auto IOS detection and perform script according to detected IOS in the system.
+-  better error handling
+-  Advanced concepts to handle wait time

 # Get-Started
 **Clone Repository:** git clone https://github.com/sudoblanc/Cisco-Switch-Automation